 Depending on the group size, we provide Japanese or Korean made vans and buses for all transfers and tours.
 Our vehicles are air-conditioned, well maintained, and driven by experienced drivers.
 Drivers and guides are not the same persons.

 You will be accompanied by experienced and knowledgeable English speaking local guides.
 Guides in Nepal and Tibet will be different persons.
 Besides guiding you on tour, your guides will help you check-in hotels and deal with the check posts and bureaucracies.

 There is no mandatory vaccination required for entry into Tibet and Nepal, but you may consider vaccination against rabies, Hep A, Malaria, Japanese Encephalitis, etc. Travelers with cardiac-pulmonary issues or any other medical conditions are recommended to consult their physician before you sign up the trip.

-The main health consideration in Tibet is altitude sickness, also called Acute Mountain Sickness (AMS).
-When you first arrive in Lhasa (Altitude 11, 995 ft.), you may experience some mild symptoms initially, such as headache, lethargy, nausea and sleeplessness etc. and normally these symptoms should go away in a day or two but these should lessen within a few days.
-The trip has you spend first three days in Lhasa and you should be well-acclimated and be ready to travel to higher altitude.
-The highest altitude in this trip is at Karo La pass which is at 16, 432 ft. but the towns you spend night in are in lower altitude (Gyantse 13, 210 ft. and Shigatse 12, 467 ft.).
+The primary health consideration in Tibet is altitude sickness, also called Acute Mountain Sickness (AMS).
+When you first arrive in Lhasa (Altitude 11, 995 ft.), you may experience some mild symptoms initially, such as headache, lethargy, nausea, and sleeplessness, etc. Usually, these symptoms should go away in a day or two, but these should lessen within a few days.
+The trip has you spend the first three days in Lhasa, and you should be well-acclimated and be ready to travel to a higher altitude.
+The highest elevation in this trip is at Karo La pass, which is at 16, 432 ft. but the towns you spend a night in are in lower altitude (Gyantse 13, 210 ft. and Shigatse 12, 467 ft.).
 If the symptoms persist or worsen, please see the doctor immediately.

-You should start some physical exercises like jogging, swimming, cycling, hiking and aerobics about several weeks ahead of the trip that keeps you fit and lessens the chance of getting altitude sickness.
-You should have a good sleep the night before you fly in to Lhasa and take complete rest on the first day.
+You should start some physical exercises like jogging, swimming, cycling, hiking, and aerobics about several weeks before the trip that keeps you fit and lessens the chance of getting altitude sickness.
+You should have a good sleep the night before you fly into Lhasa and take complete rest on the first day.
 It's also advisable to drink 3-4 liters of water daily and consume liquid food.